NickBansal/Bacteria-Simulation/README.md

 # Capsule CRM application
 This is my application for Capsule CRM.
-The exercise was to create 'Game of Life' code in Javascript.
+The exercise was to create 'Game of Life' style code in Javascript.

 The following rules needed to be applied:
 * Any live bacteria cell with fewer than two live neighbours dies, as if caused by under-population